 A defiant unionist voice who broke from the mainstream to challenge the Belfast Agreement's compromises from the political margins.

-Jim Allister carved a distinct path in Northern Irish politics as a barrister who found his true calling in unyielding opposition.
-His career began within the Democratic Unionist Party, but a profound disagreement with the party's decision to share power with Sinn Féin under the St Andrews Agreement led to a dramatic rupture.
-In 2007, he founded the Traditional Unionist Voice (TUV), a party built on a platform of principled, often lonely, dissent against what he viewed as the concessions of the peace process.
+Jim Allister founded the Traditional Unionist Voice (TUV) in 2007 after a profound disagreement with the Democratic Unionist Party's decision to share power with Sinn Féin under the St Andrews Agreement.
+His career began within the DUP, but that rupture led him to build a party on a platform of principled, often lonely, dissent against what he viewed as the concessions of the peace process.
 Elected to the Northern Ireland Assembly for North Antrim in 2011, he became a persistent and forensic critic of the power-sharing institutions, his legal mind adept at picking apart their workings.
-His persistence paid off in 2024 when he captured the Westminster seat for North Antrim, a symbolic victory that cemented his role as the standard-bearer for a brand of unionism that refuses to bend.
+In 2024 he captured the Westminster seat for North Antrim, a symbolic victory that made him the standard-bearer for a brand of unionism that refuses to bend.

 1946–1964